The arcsin function

 Solving the Equation cos(θ) = c for θ

-Suppose that an angle θ is unknown but that its cos is known
+Suppose that an angle θ is unknown but that its cosine is known

 to be c.
 Then finding that angle requires solving this equation